redfoxofwealden/quenington-wildlife-park/README.md

 ## Purpose of Website (Features)

-The purpose of the website is to promote the wildlife park to the public.
-It contains information about what animals and birds see, opening times, location of the park, admission prices and contact details.
+The purpose of the website is to promote and advertise the wildlife park to the public.
+It contains information about what animals and birds to see, opening times, location of the park, admission prices and contact details.

+### Technologies Used:

-**Technologies Used**:  HTML and CSS
+- HTML and CSS

 All the pages have the following: